 Sure, you do have to hike the Tolmie Peak Trail, but don’t miss out on the tranquility and beauty of Spray Park.
-You will be treated to an amazing overlook of Mt Rainier, an enormous waterfall and postcard perfect meadows bursting with vibrant wildflowers.
+You will be rewarded with amazing views over Mt Rainier, an enormous waterfall and postcard perfect meadows bursting with vibrant wildflowers.
 We even saw a bear casually eating berries in a meadow up on Spray Park.

 We’re going to explain everything you need to know about Spray Park Trail in the least visited section of Mt Rainier, including tips, the drive, parking and a full hike walkthrough with photos.

 Let’s hike the peaceful and serene Spray Park Trail!